wwrechard/weierstrass/README.md

 ```
 ?weierstrass
 ```
 will call the help document for the function `weierstrass`.
-One simple linear regression example is included in the help docs, to view that simply type,
+One simple linear regression example is also included in the help docs, to view that simply type,
 ```
 example('weierstrass')
 ```
-`logitTest` and `BinTest` are two testing functions for Weierstrass rejection sampling.
+`logitTest` and `BinTest` are the two testing functions for Weierstrass rejection sampling.
 The details can be found in their help documents by typing
 ```
 ?logitTest
 ?BinTest
 ```

-#References
+#Reference
 Xiangyu Wang, David B. Dunson.
 Parallelizing MCMC via Weierstrass Sampler. [http://arxiv.org/abs/1312.4605]